The Pollak Family

 Our lives were entrenched in Southern California, Orange County area, where Henry practiced medicine as an Obstetrician/Gynecologist.
 He had an amazing career as a devoted physician with an endearing bedside disposition.
 I couldn't imagine asking him to give that up so I, the quintessential "city-girl" and lover of all things "urban", could try my hand at farming and creating my own wine.
 It was an impossible fantasy, but one I thought of often.

 However, just as you think life will never change, there are surprises around every corner.
 These "surprises" are not always ones you wish for, reminding us just how precious life and good health can be.
-Henry was suddenly diagnosed with Meniere's Disease, a disorder of the inner ear that can affect hearing and balance to a varying degree.
+Henry was suddenly diagnosed with Parkinson's Disease.
 Unable to continue working as a surgeon, he gave me his blessing and a big push to finally pursue the "winery-vineyard" dream I had only pondered in my mind, sometimes only in my dreams.

 Without much contemplation and to the surprise of many, we pulled up roots, packing up our lives on the coast, along with our two young sons, Benjamin and Jonathan (who help me so much with this business), and never looked back.
 We ended up in Northern California where I studied and received a Bachelor of Science in Viticulture & Enology from the University of California, Davis.
 To add insult to injury, it was during my time at Davis that Henry was also diagnosed with Parkinson's Disease, another unfortunate hurdle we continue to deal with everyday.